-Data includes information by gender, ethnicity, English as an additional language, special educational needs, absenteeism and month of birth.
+Data includes information by gender, ethnicity, English as an additional language, special educational needs, absenteeism and month of birth for 2017.

-For Foundation Phase, we use the Foundation Phase Indicator (FPI) to measure progress.
-For Key Stages 2 and 3, the Core Subject Indicator (CSI) is used.
-For Key Stage 4, we mainly use the Level 2 Threshold including English or Welsh First Language and Maths (L2EWM) to measure progress.
-For full definitions of these indicators please refer to the Key Quality Information section in last year’s Statistical Release.
+For Foundation Phase, we use the Foundation Phase Indicator to measure progress.
+For Key Stages 2 and 3, the Core Subject Indicator is used.
+For Key Stage 4, we mainly use the Level 2 Threshold including English or Welsh First Language and Maths to measure progress.
+For full definitions of these indicators please refer to the Key quality information section in last year’s statistical release.

 - Girls achievement was higher than boys.